agni-datta/csLaTeX/codelines/README.md

 aliases: README
 linter-yaml-title-alias: README
 date created: Thursday, May 14th 2026, 10:21:30 pm
-date modified: Thursday, May 14th 2026, 10:24:27 pm
+date modified: Tuesday, May 19th 2026, 1:35:34 am
 ---

 <!-- @format -->

 ## codelines

 Algorithmic listing environment with automated line numbering for pseudo-code and step-by-step procedures.
+Designed for mathematical papers where you want clean, readable algorithm descriptions without the overhead of `algorithmicx` or `algorithm2e`: no floats, no caption machinery, no special syntax for keywords.
+You write a nested `enumerate`-like environment and get numbered lines with automatic indentation.

+### Requirements

+No external dependencies beyond a standard TeX distribution.
+Internally uses `enumitem` for list geometry and `pgffor` for iteration internals.

 ### Usage